qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

 1. Python 3.9 or later
 2. A valid Twitter Academic API bearer token
 3. A valid Google service account and json key
+4. Up to xGB free on your local drive *specify*
 <br>

 ### To Use